AlexWang1987/alexwang1987.github.io/webfoundations/web_foundations.md

 ```html
 <button id='loginBtn'>Log In</button>
 ```
-And then, It's time to put on "some clothes" for the button named "loginBtn' in theme.css:
+And then, It's time to put on "some clothes" for the button in theme.css and glue the css file on the main html:
 ```css
 #loginBtn{
     border-radius:5px;
     background-color:#CCC;
 }
 ```
+Lastly, we use javascript to handle all the DOM manipulation ,event handlers, user interactions.